timwindsor/EnyoJS-on-BlackBerry/Enyo-1.0-StyleMatters/README.md

 ### Package with WebWorks
 Depending on which platforms you are targetting, there are different packagers.
 Each takes the same archive content and creates a different application container in the appropriate SDK.
 The WebWorks packagers can be downloaded here: https://bdsc.webapps.blackberry.com/html5/download/sdk

-For BlackBerry Java Smartphones with OS 5, 6 or 7.x, the WebWorks packager makes a Java application.
+For *BlackBerry Java Smartphones* with OS 5, 6 or 7.x, the WebWorks packager makes a Java application.
 Details on packaging an application are here: https://bdsc.webapps.blackberry.com/html5/documentation/ww_developing/Compile_WW_app_for_Smartphones_1873321_11.html

-For BlackBerry PlayBook tablets with OS 1.0 and 2.x, the packager creates an AIR application.
+For *BlackBerry PlayBook tablets* with OS 1.0 and 2.x, the packager creates an AIR application.
 Details on packaging an application are here: https://bdsc.webapps.blackberry.com/html5/documentation/ww_developing/Compile_WW_app_for_Tablets_1873322_11.html

-For BlackBerry devices running the BlackBerry 10 OS, the packager creates a native application in JavaScript and C/C++.
+For *BlackBerry 10 devices*, the packager creates a native application in JavaScript and C/C++.
 Details on packaging an application are here: https://bdsc.webapps.blackberry.com/html5/documentation/ww_developing/Package_your_BB10_app_with_WW_SDK_2008473_11.html

 The basic WebWorks SDK supports command line packaging, but packaging is also supported through the [Ripple Emulator](https://bdsc.webapps.blackberry.com/html5/documentation/ww_developing/Packaging_your_app_in_Ripple_1904611_11.html), and the [BlackBerry Graphical Aid](http://supportforums.blackberry.com/t5/Testing-and-Deployment/BlackBerry-Tablet-OS-Graphical-Aid/ta-p/1207067)